kissgyorgy/my-stars/README.md

 - [stvnksslr/uv-migrator](https://github.com/stvnksslr/uv-migrator) - tool for migrating to the uv package manager
 - [tamasfe/taplo](https://github.com/tamasfe/taplo) - A TOML toolkit written in Rust
 - [chase/awrit](https://github.com/chase/awrit) - A full graphical web browser for Kitty terminal with mouse and keyboard support
-- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a project to build the modern evolution of SQLite.
+- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a project to build the next evolution of SQLite.
 - [mitsuhiko/minijinja](https://github.com/mitsuhiko/minijinja) - MiniJinja is a powerful but minimal dependency template engine for Rust compatible with Jinja/Jinja2
 - [tvlfyi/tvix](https://github.com/tvlfyi/tvix) - Tvix - A Rust implementation of Nix.
 Read-only mirror of https://code.tvl.fyi/tree/tvix
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.